Bridal Bliss or Complete Catastrophe??

 Empire Line – Perfect if you want to hide a larger tummy or bigger hips but want to avoid a fuller ball gown or A-line style skirt.
 The waist basically starts from underneath the bust and drops away.
 In a floaty fabric option this style creates a feminine look and is less structured in style.

 These are an optional extra.
-They are an additional garment worn under a wedding dress and consist of an elastic waist and combinations of hoops and tulle netting, some Bridal shops will offer these for you to try with dresses however at some shops you may need to ask.
+They’re an additional garment worn under a wedding dress and consist of an elastic waist and combinations of hoops and tulle netting, some bridal shops will offer these for you to try with dresses however at some shops you may need to ask.
 These underskirts can radically change the lines of a wedding dress and take an A-line from slender to a fuller looking skirt, they are also great with ball gown style skirts and can help to create a dramatic look as well as preventing the skirt fabric from folding inward and losing sight of detail that may be included in the design.

-Always ask to try on veils, tiaras and hair accessories with your dresses, again sometimes these will be offered (sometimes not) and often they can make a real difference to the overall look and help you to decide what kind of image you want to create.
+Always ask to try on veils, tiaras and hair accessories with your dresses, again sometimes these will be offered and often they can make a real difference to the overall look and help you to decide what kind of image you want to create.

 Good luck and happy wedding dress shopping!

 The Abigail’s Collection consultants are expertly trained and there to help you in a professional but friendly way.
 For a private appointment to browse and try on from our absolutely gorgeous collection please contact us.
 If you have any questions not answered in the above please do not hesitate to contact us.